 Supraspinatus Isolation Test

-In these positions downward pressure exerted by examiner at patients elbow or wrist.
+In these positions, downward pressure exerted by the examiner at patients elbow or wrist.
 Muscle weakness or pain or both represent a positive test.

 Tests for Instability

 In this test, the examiner grasps the patient’s elbow and applies downward traction.
 Dimpling of the skin subjacent to the acromion (the sulcus sign) indicates inferior humeral translation.
 This indicates instability of the shoulder joint.

 With patient in sitting position, one hand stabilizes the shoulder by holding coracoid and spine of scapula, and the other hand moves the humeral head anteriorly and posteriorly.
 Abnormal movement is noted.